rampartcio/it_policies/lite/2_SoftwarePolicyLite.md

 ## Scope
 This Policy applies to all Organization owned devices, data and systems, as well as all employees and contractors.
 ## Inventory (CIS 2.1)
 The software inventory on all devices is maintained and udpated via the endpoint security software.
+The software inventory should track the following:

+    Title
+    Publisher
+    Deployment Date
+    Business Purpose
+    URL
+    app stores
+    versions
+    Authorized for production use (Y/N)
+    deployment method
+    decommission date

+This inventory should be reviewed bi-annually.

 ## Supported Software (CIS 2.2)
 Software patching information is received from MS-ISAC on a monthly basis.
 Tickets are created with IT to confirm patching of any received critical patches.